 We’ll take some time to talk about how you lived and what direction that life set for you.
 First, talk to me about how you died.”

 “Well, that part seems kind of meaningless.
 I died in an automobile accident.
-I was on my way to work, some car ahead swerved into the oncoming traffic, a diesel truck jack-knifed and there I was caught in the middle.
+I was on my way to work, some car ahead swerved into the on-coming traffic, a diesel truck jack-knifed and there I was caught in the middle.
 I left home in the morning never to return.
 I know it’s cliché, but I thought I’d have more time.
 I figured I’d have that warning heart attack to tell me to slow down and that I’d die an old man.”

 “And it is also cliché,” his guide responded, “to say that none of us can know how or when we’ll die.
-The important thing is that even though you may feel that you were snatched from life prematurely, while you were living, you set your vision and trajectory.
+The important thing is that even though you may feel that you were snatched from life prematurely, while you were living you set your vision and trajectory.
 You accomplished in 50 years what pure being could not accomplish in an eternity.
 There are things we learn within the confines of even a short struggling life that can never be known within the context of infinity.

 “Now that you have discovered that life goes on after death, you will soon realize that you have already learned the most important things.
-The true wonder is not in everlasting life – the wonder is in what you bring with you form that finite existence on earth.
+The true wonder is not in everlasting life – the wonder is in what you bring with you from that finite existence on earth.
 Given the everlasting nature of life, mortality is the only thing of value that can be added to existence.”

 ~ Charles Kinnaird